open-ephys/gui-docs/source/FAQ/index.rst

 In many cases, answers to common inquiries can be found by searching through our `forum <https://groups.google.com/g/open-ephys>`__ or `GitHub Issues page <https://github.com/open-ephys/plugin-GUI/issues>`__.
 If you can't find what you're looking for, we encourage you to post a question yourself.

-If you'd prefer to reach us by email, simply write to :code:`support@open-ephys.org` and we'll be happy to help.
+If you'd prefer to get assistance by email, simply write to :code:`support@open-ephys.org`.
 Support efforts are funded by sales from the `Open Ephys store <https://open-ephys.org/store>`__, as well as a `BRAIN Initiative U24 award <https://reporter.nih.gov/project-details/9645567>`__ to the Allen Institute.

 |